irmen/Pyro5/docs/source/tipstricks.rst

 on demand in your client).

-.. note:: Serpent and binary data:
+.. note:: **About the Serpent serializer and binary data:**
-    If you transfer binary data using the serpent serializer, be aware of the following:
-    The wire protocol is text based so serpent has to encode binary data.
-It uses base-64 to do that.
+    If you transfer binary data using the serpent serializer, be aware that its serialization protocol is text based so it has to encode binary data.
+By default, it uses base-64 to do that.
     This means on the receiving side, instead of the raw bytes, you get a little dictionary like this instead: ``{'data': 'aXJtZW4gZGUgam9uZw==', 'encoding': 'base64'}`` Your client code needs to be explicitly aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.
 The easiest way to do this is using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed, and leave it untouched if it is already in bytes form.

+    You can tell the serpent serializer to use Python's repr format for bytes types instead by setting the ``SERPENT_BYTES_REPR`` config item to True.
+Do this for the code that is *serializing* the bytes.
+Serpent (or rather, the safe eval function it uses) will automatically convert this format back to the actual bytes type when deserializing it.
+    This is more convenient than the default base-64 representation, but it is also less efficient (slower and takes more memory).
+This feature is new since Pyro 5.13 and requires Serpent library 1.40 or newer.

 The following table is an indication of the relative speeds when dealing with large amounts